Near-surface atmospheric electricity and electrodynamics of the Earth-ionosphere waveguide:

 On successful commissioning of the experiment designed for measuring the Schumann resonance intensities, it is possible to examine the role of thunderstorm activity in the generation of the global electric circuit.
 Further, it has been shown in the recent past that the ELF signals associated with lightning and severe weather can be used to infer global tropospheric temperatures.
 With long-term data on Schumann resonance intensities, it is hoped that a continuous record of global temperatures will be made available for examining the global warming that is threatening the world today.

-Mr. Panneerselvam (Administrative - In - Charge), Mr. P. Elango ( Stand by:Administrative - In - Charge)
+Mr. P. Elango (Administrative - In - Charge), Dr. S. Sathish kumar ( Stand by:Administrative - In - Charge)

 Equatorial Geophysical Research Laboratory